krish1440/ipl_analysis/README.md

 1. 🏃‍♂️ Most runs scored by a player
 2. 💥 Most fours and sixes hit by players
 3. 🏏 Most runs scored against an opponent team by players.
+4. How many super_over and Tied match are playing till 2008 to 2016